top of page

 “Take the first step in faith.
 You don’t have to see the whole staircase, just take the first step.”

 This quote helped me stop worrying about the big picture.
-Instead, I began working step by step, ingredient by ingredient, and now I find myself in a flow that carries me forward.
+Instead, I began working step by step, and now I find myself in a flow that carries me forward.

 This book isn’t just for those who already believe in themselves; it’s also for those who are still searching for their path.
 In my mid-thirties, I didn’t know where I was headed because I hadn’t taken the time or courage to reflect on my thoughts or learn from my life’s lessons.
 That’s why this book includes a creative self-reflection workbook.